 OBJECTIVE: To examine the gait outcomes of children with CP after 6-week aquatic exercise program.

 SETTING: All data collection and intervention procedures was held at the Center of Achievement, California State University, Northridge (CSUN).

-PARTICIPANTS: A total of 4 children was recruited from local schools in the greater Los Angeles ares.
+PARTICIPANTS: A total of 4 children was recruited from local schools in the greater Los Angeles areas.
 Inclusion criteria are: a) diagnosis of spastic diplegic or hemiplegic CP, b) age between 7-17 years old, c) medical clearance for adapted exercise or aquatic exercise, d) ability to walk independently with or without an assistive device, e) Gross Motor Function Classification System (GMFCS) levels I-III, f) ability to follow verbal instructions and communicate in English, g) ability to participate in a exercise program in and out of the water for up to 30-40 minutes.
 INTERVENTION: The children participated in an aquatic exercise program in a 40-minute session, three times per week for 6 consecutive weeks.
 The aquatic exercise program consists of warm-up, gait and balance exercises, and cool-down.

 MEASURES: The participants were measured on kinemtatic gait parameters (hip flexion and extension, knee flexion and extension, and ankle plantar-flexion and dorsi-flexion) x and spatial-temportal gait variables (% stance and swing phase, velocity, cadence, step width and stride length).
 RESULTS: There were no trends among participants as a whole.
 However, individual trends for improvement in kinematic and spatial-temporal variables was observed for each participant.